ESCCA 2016 will start on Sunday morning 11 September and will end on Wednesday afternoon 14 September at 17.30 hrs.

 The latest knowledge in the fields of acute leukemia, chronic lymphoproliferative disorders, plasma cell malignancies, chronic myeloid malignancies and myeloproliferative neoplasms, mydelodysplastic syndromes, red cell disorders and PNH will be provided by 12 internationally renowned hematopathologists.
 Speakers will each offer a 35 minute lecture detailing the key advances in their field of hemato-oncology that impact clinical cytometry.These sessions are suitable for experienced cytometrists with a good level of background knowledge.

-B - Clinical Diagnostic Cytometry
+B - Clinical Diagnostic Cytometry - this education programme is fully booked

 The key clinical, scientific and technical issues in diagnostic cytometry will be reviewed by speakers with a focus on the practical approaches used in different expert centres.
 The programme will combine lectures with more interactive approaches including data analysis, Q&A and quizzes.
 These sessions are directed towards scientists and technicians wishing to gain a greater knowledge of the role of cytometry in diagnostics.
 Maximum number of participants is 80, divided over 2 groups (the same programme will be run twice in parallel sessions; teachers will rotate).